ibl.ai Agentic AI Blog

 Data governance has been practiced for decades.
 It focuses on ensuring data quality, security, privacy, and appropriate use across the organization.
 AI governance is newer, emerging as organizations deploy AI systems that create novel risks beyond what traditional data governance addresses.

-What Data Governance Covers
+What Does Data Governance Cover?

 Data governance manages data as an organizational asset.
 Its core concerns include data quality ensuring data is accurate, complete, consistent, and timely, data security protecting data from unauthorized access and breaches, data privacy complying with regulations like GDPR and CCPA, data cataloging maintaining an inventory of data assets, data lineage tracking where data comes from and how it transforms, and data access controls managing who can access what data for what purposes.